 Chestnut provides a full range of addiction counseling and treatment for adults.
 An assessment is required to determine the most appropriate level of treatment for each individual.

-Chestnut has separate treatment programs for males and females and offers gender responsive treatment.
-Gender responsive treatment allows men and women to focus on issues specific to their strengths, needs, and barriers.
-While there is a commonality in issues – relationships, family of origin, parenting, anger, spirituality, dealing with emotions – the discussion of such topics must be provided in a safe environment which is offered in gender specific groups.
+Chestnut has separate treatment programs for males and females and offers gender-responsive treatment.
+Gender-responsive treatment allows men and women to focus on issues specific to their strengths, needs, and barriers.
+While there is a commonality in issues – relationships, family of origin, parenting, anger, spirituality, dealing with emotions – the discussion of such topics must be provided in a safe environment that is offered in gender-specific groups.

-Inpatient services are designed for adults who need more clinical services than our outpatient program can provide.
-Adults participating in Inpatient Treatment live at the treatment facility while participating in day and event treatment and recovery support activities.
+Residential services are designed for adults who need more clinical services than our outpatient program can provide.
+Adults participating in residential treatment live at the treatment facility while participating in day and event treatment and recovery support activities.
 This level of care is appropriate for people who: